4 Betterment Investing Options If You Have a Low Risk Tolerance

-After you decide how much money to put into your safety net goal, we invest the money into a 40% stock/60% bond ETF portfolio.
-While this portfolio is riskier than the 0% stock Smart Saver portfolio, it’s likely a more appropriate allocation for your emergency fund as it can be better at combating a hidden risk to your savings goal: inflation.
+After you decide how much money to put into your safety net goal, we invest the money into a 15% stock/85% bond ETF portfolio.
+While this portfolio is riskier than the 0% stock portfolio, it’s likely a more appropriate allocation for your emergency fund as it can be better at combating a hidden risk to your savings goal: inflation.

 As my colleague Dan Egan wrote recently, “At least a market crash has the decency of showing up in your balance.
 Inflation doesn’t tell you that it’s cost you”.
-While Smart Saver is built to help keep up with inflation in the short-term, the Safety Net goal can offer the opportunity to potentially exceed inflation while seeking to give you a buffer for rainy days.
+A Safety Net goal can offer the opportunity to potentially exceed inflation while seeking to give you a buffer for rainy days.

 General Investing using Betterment’s Portfolio at Low Stock Allocation